mragungsetiaji/mragungsetiaji.github.io/README.md

 image: Broadcast_Mail.png             # (custom) image only for meta `property="og:image"`, save your image inside path of `static/img/_posts`
 ---

-# your content post with markdown syntax goes here...
+# your content post with markdown syntax goes here..
 ```